sinLuke/EAZYFitness/readme.md

 - Show all the course and its status in current week.

 ### 3. Trainer Home Page

+- fire a notification on student's device `2` hours before every course that has been approved.

 - Show next course, current course (if some schedule course is happening) Blocks.
 - Show New course Notify menu, trainer can approve or decline that course (added from admin).